seamusdemora/PiFormulae/Bluetooth-AudioForBookwormLite.md

 * Review the [build and installation file](https://github.com/arkq/bluez-alsa/blob/master/INSTALL.md)
 * Review the [wiki for build and installation details](https://github.com/arkq/bluez-alsa/wiki/Installation-from-source)

-The [wiki](https://github.com/arkq/bluez-alsa/wiki/Installation-from-source) contains most of the *step-by-step* details needed to download the source, build it on your RPi and install it there.
+The [bluez-alsa wiki](https://github.com/arkq/bluez-alsa/wiki/Installation-from-source) contains most of the *step-by-step* details needed to download the source, build it on your RPi and install it there.
 The authors of `bluez-alsa` have also created a [Discussions tab](https://github.com/arkq/bluez-alsa/discussions) on their GitHub site as a vehicle for technical support.
 You should peruse and search existing Q&A before you ask new questions, but the support here is truly amazing!

-I'll not go into more details here at this time as I'm still learning myself.
-I have managed to successfully install `bluez-alsa` on my RPi Zero 2W running under 'bookworm Lite'.
-It's been running flawlessly for about 3 months as I write this.
+I'll defer on more details at this time.
+I did manage to successfully install `bluez-alsa` on my [RPi Zero 2W](https://datasheets.raspberrypi.com/rpizero2/raspberry-pi-zero-2-w-product-brief.pdf) running under 'bookworm Lite'.
+This installation worked well (but not flawlessly) for about 3 months.
 Compared to `pipewire`, `bluez-alsa` is a much more *lightweight* software solution.
 I even built (compiled) `bluez-alsa` on the Zero 2W!

+In an effort to overcome the occasional *glitch* in BT audio on my Zero 2W running `bluez-alsa`, I decided to try the 'bookworm-backport' of `pipewire`.
+I re-installed the [latest release of 'bookworm'](https://downloads.raspberrypi.com/raspios_lite_armhf/images/raspios_lite_armhf-2024-07-04/), and added `bookworm-backports` to `/etc/apt/sources.list`.
+I'm not going to delve into the details of that installation here as this *recipe* has already become too wordy for my tastes; I'll put this in a new *recipe*, and add a link here when it's completed.